Skip to content

 on_trace_end(trace: Trace) -> None

-Called when a trace is finished.
+Called when a trace completes execution.

 Parameters: